-- " What opportunities are available to engage potential collaborators interested in this project? - >> How can the team better leverage the interested groups that hold more power and influence in service of achieving project goals? - After completing this reflection and self-assessment, what meetings and conversations need to happen immediately to improve collaborator buy-in? - $\gg$ Who needs to be informed or consulted before implementing the proposed actions? - >> How can collaboration and communication be strengthened within the team during the implementation of actions? - Are there specific milestones or checkpoints to track progress and make necessary adjustments?
+- What opportunities are available to engage potential collaborators interested in this project? - When the team better leverage the interested groups that hold more power and influence in service of achieving project goals? - After completing this reflection and self-assessment, what meetings and conversations need to happen immediately to improve collaborator buy-in? - Who needs to be informed or consulted before implementing the proposed actions? - When the team during the implementation of actions? - Are there specific milestones or checkpoints to track progress and make necessary adjustments?
 For example, a target date to onboard a new collaborator or creating outreach materials to share. - >> How will success be measured to evaluate the effectiveness of the actions taken?